 Your Friday Briefing – The New York Times

-The 27 member states in total have now administered more doses of the coronavirus vaccine per 100 people than the United States: 102.66 to 102.44.
+The 27 member states have now administered more doses of the coronavirus vaccine per 100 people than the United States: 102.66 to 102.44, at the start of the week.

-This month, the bloc also overtook the United States in the first injections – currently by 58% to 56.5%.
-Earlier this year, the EU faced vaccine shortages while the US deployment was initially more successful.
+This month, the bloc also overtook the United States in the first injections.
+Earlier this year, the EU faced vaccine shortages and a hesitant deployment as the United States rushed forward.

-Some member countries, such as France and Italy, have put in place vaccination mandates in an attempt to speed up vaccinations.
-And as campaigns decline or level off in some countries, authorities are urging younger age groups to get vaccinated.
+Some member countries, like France and Italy, have mandates in place to try to speed up vaccinations.
+Overall, young people are still difficult to reach.
+Overall, around 79% of EU residents plan to get vaccinated this year, according to a May survey.

-Deployment in the EU: Block vaccines at a faster rate than most developed countries, while US rates have declined.
-In Brussels, the authorities have set up local mobile teams to vaccinate vulnerable people.
+Revolve around: Just a few months ago, Europe’s campaign was a mess, but its problems turned out to be temporary.
+In July, he kicked four times the American pace – something that would have been hard to imagine in the spring.

 Here are the latest pandemic updates and maps.

+In Turkey, at least three people have died and dozens have been hospitalized as forest fires spread.
+Forest fires burned in Greece for a third day.
+The dangerous conditions were expected to last another week, the Associated Press reported.

+Officials in some Balkan countries have advised people to stay indoors for part of the day, adjusted working hours for outdoor occupations, or recommended that pregnant women and the elderly stay at home.

-The $ 2.7million Marble Arch Mound has been touted as an Arcadian dream landscape in the middle of London.
+The $ 2.7million Marble Arch mound, above, has been featured as an Arcadian dream landscape in the middle of London.
 Instead, visitors got a heap of largely mocked blocky scaffolding and patchy vegetation.
-Local authorities now offer reimbursement of tickets.
+Local authorities offer reimbursement of tickets.

 ARTS AND IDEAS